boytchev/mannequin.js/docs/userguide.md

 * no need to use import maps (the whole importmaps section can be omitted)
 * protection from a breaking change in the online libraries

-The main disadvantages of using only local files are:
+The main disadvantages of using using nodes.js:
 * nodes.js must be installed
 * mannequin.js must be installed